-Beekeeping certificates, diplomas and awards hang on the wall.
+Beekeeping certificates, diplomas, and awards hang on the wall.

 Their company is an example of how a private institution can help the communities and the environment.
-It is not rare to see school and excursion busses parked in front of their building, where they have a museum dedicated to beekeeping education, with all the equipment and even an observation hive.
+It is not rare to see school and excursion buses parked in front of their building, where they have a museum dedicated to beekeeping education, with all the equipment and even an observation hive.
 Every week, students, from kindergarten to university level, come together to learn about the importance of pollinators and their interaction with flowers, the economic potential of beekeeping and the importance of environmental protection.
-They also have incentive programs for university students that want to do research in bee related topics.
+They also have incentive programs for university students that want to do research in bee-related topics.